By train the journey from Buri Ram to Bangkok is scheduled to take from 5 to 7 hours depending upon which train service you take.

-There are 9 direct trains per day from Buri Ram to Bangkok.
+There are currently 6 direct trains per day from Buri Ram to Bangkok.

-For daytime travel we recommend taking Train #72 because it completes the journey in the relatively quick time of 6 hours 10 minutes and it has comfortable and inexpensive 3rd class air-conditioned seats.
-Train #72 completes the journey around 2 hours quicker than the other three day time trains with 17 stops on route to Bangkok compared with the tedious 24 stops made by Train #136 during the journey from Buri Ram to Bangkok.
-For overnight travel book either Train #24 or Train #68 both of which have 1st and 2nd class A/C Sleeper berths which you book on online.
+For daytime travel we recommend taking Train #72 because it completes the journey in the relatively quick time of 5 hours 55 minutes and it has comfortable and inexpensive air-conditioned seats.
+Train #72 completes the journey with 17 stops on route to Bangkok compared with the tedious 24 stops made by Train #136 during the journey from Buri Ram to Bangkok.
+For overnight travel book Train #24 which has 1st and 2nd Class A/C Sleeper berths which you book on online.

 Booking a ticket online from Buri Ram to Bangkok is 250 THB to 300 THB more expensive per ticket than buying a ticket at the train station.
 However, by booking online you can reserve a 2nd Class Sleeper seat in advance.